Soreni/number-geez/README.md

-# number-geez-module
+# number-geez

-number-geez-module is a npm library for converting Arabic number to Ethiopian number (Geez).
+number-geez is a npm library for converting Arabic number to Ethiopian number (Geez).

 ## Installation